 The Rural Broker:

 Rural or village brokers are mostly men who aggregate farmers at the village level and operate in up to a 25km radius.
 They work with Traders to source potatoes based on orders given by the Traders.
-They provide a vital service in logistics of post-harvest such as grading, packing and loading of the potatoes.
+They provide a vital service in the logistics of post-harvest such as grading, packing, and loading of the potatoes.
 They are paid KES 200 per bag as a broker fee.
 Traders may pay the rural or village broker upfront to source for potatoes.
 In such scenarios, in addition to their broker fees, they often also take a percentage of the payment to the farmers, therefore denying them a fair income.

 On the road to the marker, the trader faces a number of risks.
 The potatoes must arrive in the Nairobi wholesale market within 24 hours of harvest, and any vehicle breakdowns or accidents will cost the trader dearly.
 Other challenges include having to pay county government fees and dealing with the police.
 For example, between Molo and Nairobi, there are seven traffic police stops.
-If the trader does not want trouble with the police, he has to prepare to pay the police for hassle free passage.
+If the trader does not want trouble with the police, he has to prepare to pay the police for hassle-free passage.

 It is noteworthy that the trader bears the biggest risk in the potato trade.
 He borrows or sinks large amounts of money to purchase potatoes, transports them to market without the certainty of a stable and assured market.

 The Market Broker: